Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Examples

 {}

-This example was also set to be favorable for marginal importance sampling, i.e., avoiding the scenario described in the first example where importance sampling fails.

-By comparing the resulting histograms achieved by propagating samples for the Gaussian particle flow, the scaled-drift particle flow and the stochastic particle flow, it is remarkable in Figure~\ref{fig:Histogram-2} that the stochastic particle flow provides a fairly superior distribution of particles to approximate the posterior density.
-This superiority is extended to the importance density proposed by the \mbox{SPF-MPF} as can be seen in Figure~\ref{fig:Comparison-of-proposals-2}.
-The importance density proposed by the marginal auxiliary particle filter also provides an accurate solution to the filtering problem, but it is slightly less effective than the SPF-MPF.
-The remaining marginal particle filters present less effective solutions.
+This nonlinear example was also set to be favourable for marginal importance sampling, i.e., avoiding the scenario described in the first toy example where importance sampling fails.
+By comparing the resulting histograms achieved when propagating samples by the GPF, by the SDPF and by the stochastic particle flow, it is remarkable in Figure~\ref{fig:Histogram-2} that the stochastic particle flow provides a fairly superior distribution of particles to approximate the posterior density.
+This superiority is incorporated in the importance density proposed by the \mbox{SPF-MPF} as can be seen in Figure~\ref{fig:Comparison-of-proposals-2}.
+The importance density proposed by the marginal auxiliary particle filter (MAPF) also provides an accurate solution to the filtering problem, but it is slightly less effective than the SPF-MPF.
+All the other marginal particle filters present less effective solutions.
 The comparison of all filters for this example is quantified in Table~\ref{tab:Comparison-of-densities-for-the-univariate-examples}.

-\subsubsection{Linear, bimodal, bivariate model}
+\subsubsection{Linear, Bimodal, Bivariate Model}

 This example poses a bimodal model where the modes arise from two different observations with a joint likelihood explicitly known.
-We implemented a scheme of flowing the particles that selects the samples to be filtered for each of the modes according to a set of indexes that are sampled from a binomial distribution $B\left(u_{1},u_{2};1,w_{l,(1)},w_{l,(2)}\right)\propto w_{l,(1)}^{u_{1}}w_{l,(2)}^{u_{2}}$ where $u_{1},u_{2}\in\left[0,1\right]$, $u_{1}+u_{2}=1$, such that the indexes are uniquely associated to $u_{1},u_{2}$.
-The linear, bimodal, bivariate model was tested with parameters shown in Table~\ref{tab:Parameters-1}.
-The parameters were chosen to result in quite distinct local properties between the two modes.
+In the algorithm for propagating particles, we implemented a scheme that preselects samples to be filtered for either observation.
+This is done according to a set of indexes that are sampled from a binomial distribution $B\left(u_{1},u_{2};1,w_{l,(1)},w_{l,(2)}\right)\propto w_{l,(1)}^{u_{1}}w_{l,(2)}^{u_{2}}$ where $u_{1},u_{2}\in\left[0,1\right]$, $u_{1}+u_{2}=1$, such that indexes are uniquely associated to either event $u_{1}$ or $u_{2}$, with probability of either observation, $w_{l,(1)}$ or $w_{l,(2)}$ respectively.
+The linear, bimodal, bivariate model was tested with parameters set as shown in Table~\ref{tab:Parameters-1}.
+These parameters were chosen to result in quite distinct local properties of the two modes.